ParedesGab/PP2-memory-game/README.md

   + Dive into the game without confusion.
   + Have a smooth, enjoyable experience without delays or glitches.
   + Easily navigate the website and find the content interesting.
-  + To be drawn into the game's theme by having an engaging and visually appealing experience.
+  + Be drawn into the game's theme by having an engaging and visually appealing experience.
   + Know how many movements I am doing during and a summary after the game.

 + **As a returning user, I want to:**